spige432/Toutouwai/NeEstimator/NeE_notes.md

 1. regular VCF with proper names and all samples
 2. upload quickfixpop.py and vcf2genepop.pl from ldutoit/GBS_dotterel (edit line 10 of quickfix)
 3. module load VCFtools #version 0.1.15
+4. vcftools --vcf renamed.snps.vcf --max-missing 1  --maf 0.000001 #filter the vcf
-3. create VCFs with only one population at a time (I did not filter the VCF any extra)
+5. vcftools --vcf renamed.snps.vcf --keep HAonly.txt --out HAonly --recode #create VCFs with only one population at a time #RECODE IT to output new VCF
-4. chmod +x NeEstimator.sh #this gives it permission to run
+6. chmod +x NeEstimator.sh #this gives it permission to run
-5. ./NeEstimator.sh TMonly.recode.vcf 10000 TM/ #converts the file to genepop with a 10k subsample; repeat for all populations
+7. ./NeEstimator.sh HAonly.recode.vcf 10000 HA/ #converts the file to genepop with a 10k subsample; repeat for all populations
-6. download TMonly.recode.vcf_10000.dat etc
+8. download HAonly.recode.vcf_10000.dat #etc
-7. put the .dat files on NeEstimator 2.1 GUI with the input settings on GENEPOP and the methods selecting only linkage disequillibrium - model: Random Mating
+9. put the .dat files on NeEstimator 2.1 GUI with the input settings on GENEPOP and the methods selecting only linkage disequillibrium - model: Random Mating
-8. #"Create Parameter Files" to create info file; add the file into their population folder on NeSI #I don't really need this
+10. #"Create Parameter Files" to create info file; add the file into their population folder on NeSI #I don't really need this
-9. "Run Ne" creates LD and missing data files; add both of these to their population folder on NeSI
+11. "Run Ne" creates LD (and missing data files if applicable); add both of these to their population folder on NeSI
-10. Read files and extract the necessary Ne data
+12. Read files and extract the necessary Ne data

 Mangatutu came out infinite on some of the predictions so I reran it with the whole dataset, not just 10k -> turned up nothing besides the non-polymorphic loci
 10k of all ALL ran on NeEstimator but gave nothing but the non-polymorphic loci